-&lt;sup>3 Compare these figures with German data from 2013.
+4 Compare these figures with German data from 2013.
 The CDU/CSU received 29.7 per cent of the vote (41.5 per cent of those eligible actually voted).
 This is only slightly lower than the Fidesz results.
 But the actual proportions of votes are represented by parliamentary proportions in the Bundestag.
 Thus, Merkel did not have a majority, and a coalition with the Social Democrats is governing that country.

-philosophers-they really do exist, and their functioning can be experienced by observation.
+countries might also belong can be left open for the time being.
+What is sure is that the essential common features do not exist only in theoretical texts, but can actually be experienced.
+"Checks and balances" are not merely requirements supported by arguments put forward by political philosophers-they really do exist, and their functioning can be experienced by observation.
 We can say the same about respect for minority rights; there are written and unwritten limits to what the majority, however large it may be, can do against the will of the minority.
 We could go on listing other important common features.